Am I Ready for Retirement Living?

 Some seniors have a hard time facing the thought that they are “old enough” to move into a retirement residence.
 There seems to be a lingering stigma that Retirement Residences are dull places with nothing to do.
 But Retirement Residences today are not the “nursing homes” of 25 years ago!
 Move into a senior living facility today and discover a whole host of life-enriching benefits:

-Indications that you or your loved one may be ready to move
+Signs that you or your loved one may be ready to move to a retirement home

 Read through the following and consider if you might be ready to take advantage of life in a Retirement Residence